Destination Pakistan Guide

 Vibrant Festivals

-• Nasalo: A tradition involving the slaughter of animals on December 21st to preserve meat for winter consumption.
-Additionally, various religious festivals like Eid ul Adha, Eid ul Fitr, Eid Milad un Nabi, Shab e Meraj, Shab e Qadar, Shab e Barat, Jashan e Ramadan, Youm e Ashura, and Imamat Day (of His Highness the Aga Khan) are celebrated, illuminating the surrounding mountains with joy and devotion.
+In addition to these cultural festivities, various religious celebrations, including Eid ul Adha, Eid ul Fitr, Eid Milad un Nabi, Shab e Meraj, Shab e Qadar, Shab e Barat, Jashan e Ramadan, Youm e Ashura, and Imamat Day (celebrating His Highness the Aga Khan), are observed by illuminating the surrounding mountains.

 Thriving Economy